Do you struggle with writing friendly reminder emails?

 Sales Manager at ABC

-Use the template above to craft a friendly reminder email when you’re not sure what the right etiquette or the appropriate level of formality is.
-By following this template structure, you’ll make sure you’re not leaving out any key section of a professional reminder email while still keeping it concise.
+Use the template above to craft a friendly reminder email when you’re unsure about the etiquette or the appropriate level of formality.
+By following this template structure, you’ll ensure that you don’t leave out any key section of a professional reminder email while still keeping it concise.

 #2: Gentle reminder email

-A gentle reminder email is essentially the same as a regular friendly reminder email.
+A gentle reminder email is almost the same as a regular friendly reminder email.
 The only slight distinction between the two types of reminder emails is in the phrasing.

 For example, a gentle reminder email may go something along these lines: